-Later, she got certified as a teacher of mindful eating (MB-EAT program) and got trained in Acceptance and Commitment Therapy.
-Currently, she is finalizing a master’s degree in Psychopathology, Clinical intervention, and Health.
+Later, she got certified as a teacher of mindful eating (MB-EAT program) and got trained in Acceptance and Commitment Therapy and recently she completed a master’s degree in Psychopathology, Clinical intervention, and Health.

 Research-wise, her main field of study has been brain plasticity, having more than 13 years of experience working with non-invasive brain stimulation (NIBS) methods combined with Neuroimaging such as electroencephalography (EEG) and fMRI.

 During her research, she has worked on projects investigating the improvement of brain functioning, the Neurophysiology of anxiety, working memory, reward processes, motion perception, and Intentional Forgetting.